 6. Meet Santa!

-The Santa Claus Village amusement park just outside the town of Rovaniemi in Finland, is the rumored home of Santa Claus (called Joulupukki in Finnish)!
+The Santa Claus Village amusement park just outside the town of Rovaniemi in Finland is the rumored home of Santa Claus himself!
+In Finish, he is called "Joulupukki".

 Every year, millions of children write their Christmas wishes to Santa and send their letters to this address.
 On all other days of the year, you can take a picture with the man himself.
 This has proven a popular attraction – even with tough‐looking Finnish rock stars! 🙂